 The best way out of homelessness?
 Employment.
 By providing workshops on drafting CVs and interview preparation, work placements and one-to-one job coaching, our people are helping homeless and disadvantaged members of the community to build their confidence and employability skills.
 Since 2001 we have provided more than 100 work placements as part of this programme and in some instances have gone on to permanently employ individuals who successfully completed the their programme.

-Other practical support we provide includes preparing and serving festive lunches, hosting summer BBQs, raising funds through sponsored sleep outs, providing pro bono advice and donating clothing and food.
+Other practical support we provide includes preparing and serving festive lunches, hosting summer BBQs, raising funds through sponsored sleep outs, providing pro bono advice and donating clothing, toiletries and food.

-We are members of the Legal Social Mobility Partnership, a collaboration of law firms and in house legal departments providing quality work experience to pupils from deprived backgrounds.
+We are members of the Social Mobility Business Partnership, a collaboration of law firms and in house legal departments providing quality work experience to pupils from deprived backgrounds.

-In partnership with Enabling Enterprise we invite groups of primary and secondary school children to spend a day a day in our offices, gaining an insight into law and mixing practical learning with enterprise skills.
+In partnership with Skills Builder Partnership we invite groups of primary and secondary school children to spend a day a day in our offices, gaining an insight into law and mixing practical learning with enterprise skills.

-We fund an anti-homophobic bullying programme in partnership with Diversity Role Models in Holyhead School in Handsworth (Birmingham).
+We fund an anti-homophobic bullying programme in partnership with Diversity Role Models in Holyhead School in Handsworth (Birmingham) and have sponsored a TeachFirst teacher at the same school.

-More than 100 of our people have become school governors through our partnership with the School Governors One Stop Shop.
+More than 100 of our people have become school governors through our partnership with Governors for Schools.

 Inner city needs